dedolist/open-data/README.md

 # Open Data
 A collection of data files you can use for any project.
-Checkout [dedolist.com](https://dedolist.com) for easier access to the data in this repo.
+Checkout [dedolist.com](https://dedolist.com) for easier access to the data in this repo including a FREE [Full featured API](https://dedolist.com/api-docs).

 ## License